-The Company paid an interim dividend of 2.50p per ordinary share on 18 January 2017 to all ordinary shareholders on the register as at the close of business on 16 December 2016.
-The Directors recommend a final dividend of 2.50p per ordinary share to be paid on 9 August 2017 to ordinary shareholders on the register on 14 July 2017.
+The Company paid an interim dividend of 2.50p per ordinary share on 17 January 2018 to all ordinary shareholders on the register as at the close of business on 15 December 2017.
+The Directors recommend a final dividend of 2.50p per ordinary share to be paid on 8 August 2018 to ordinary shareholders on the register on 13 July 2018.
 The total dividend for the year is therefore 5.00p per ordinary share.

-The Company paid an interim dividend of 3.50p per "C" share on 18 January 2017 to all "C" shareholders on the register as at the close of business on 16 December 2016.
-The Directors recommend a final dividend of 4.50p per "C" share to be paid on 9 August 2017 to all "C" shareholders on the register as at the close of business on 14 July 2017.
+The Company paid an interim dividend of 3.50p per "C" share on 17 January 2018 to all "C" shareholders on the register as at the close of business on 15 December 2017.
+The Directors recommend a final dividend of 4.50p per "C' share to be paid on 8 August 2018 to all "C" shareholders on the register as at the close of business on 13 July 2018.
 The total dividend for the year is therefore 8.00p per "C" share.

-The Company paid an interim dividend of 1.50p per "D" share on 18 January 2017 to all "D" shareholders on the register as at the close of business on 16 December 2016.
-No final "D" share dividend is proposed.
-The total dividend for the year is therefore 1.50p per "D" share.
+The Company did not pay an interim dividend for the "D" shareholders and no final "D" share dividend is proposed.
 Note 7 of the Financial Statements gives details of dividends declared and paid in the current year and prior year.